OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The **LDAP login** step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).

-Once you have added the step to your process, fill out the parameters in the step:
+After you've added the step to your process, fill out the parameters in the step:

 ![Vault LDAP login step used in a process](vault-ldap-login-step-in-process.png)

-Once you've filled in the parameters, you can execute the step in a runbook or deployment process, and on successful execution, the sensitive output variable name containing the token is displayed in the Task log:
+You can then execute the step in a runbook or deployment process.
+On successful execution, the sensitive output variable name containing the token is displayed in the task log:

 ![Vault LDAP login step task log](vault-ldap-login-step-output-variable.png)

-In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with LDAP].Output.LDAPAuthToken}` can be used to authenticate, and retrieve secrets.
+In subsequent steps, the output variable `#{Octopus.Action[HashiCorp Vault - Login with LDAP].Output.LDAPAuthToken}` can be used to authenticate and retrieve secrets.

 :::hint
 **Tip:** Remember to replace `HashiCorp Vault - Login with LDAP` with the name of your step for any output variable names.